Beyond the Final Label: Exploiting the Untapped Potential of Classification Histories in Astronomical Light Curve Analysis: Conclusions and Future Directions

 Using synthetic data and participating classifiers from the Extended LSST Astronomical Time-series Classification Challenge (ELAsTiCC), we demonstrate that incorporating historical classifications improves overall accuracy and achieves better precision-recall balance compared to baseline classifiers from ELAsTiCC.
 This modeling strategy also yields better early-stable classification performance.
 This demonstrates that classification histories can contribute valuable information to light curve classification and can be used to systematically evaluate light curve classifiers' early classification performance and classification stability.

 We acknowledge some limitations and propose corresponding future directions.
 First, our analysis primarily focuses on five common supernovae types for demonstration purposes; future work should expand the scope to include additional transient or variable stars.
 Second, deeper investigation into the mechanism as to how incorporating historical classifications improves the light curve classifiers can contribute to the validity of our modeling strategy.
 Future work should explore theoretical arguments arising from stacking and ensemble learning, as well as a more detailed model evaluation by examining the misclassified objects and error correlation.
 Third, while we adopted the combination of LSTM and additive attention mechanisms, this does not represent the state-of-the-art for handling irregular time series when compared to modern transformer-based architectures.
 Given that our primary objective is to demonstrate the value of incorporating historical classifications, more sophisticated approaches for irregular time series data could be explored to further enhance classification performance.
+A particularly promising direction could adapt these metrics as loss functions for classifier training, which could lead to classifiers directly optimized for early-stable classification.
+There is a need for additional research focused on model development and evaluation techniques centered on early-stable classification.